Eva Clark: James Richards

-It is likely that Richards re-joined the Clark Shows after performing with Price’s Floating Opera Co. and Eva followed him, subsequently getting “adopted” by the elder Clark for convenience in order to carry the young performers over state lines, as noted in the interview.
-Research shows that Eva continued performing with her mother in the years before her death and was not an orphan.
+It is likely that Richards re-joined the Clark Shows after performing with Price's Floating Opera Co. and Clark followed him, subsequently getting "adopted" by the elder Clark for convenience in order to carry the young performers over state lines, as noted in the interview.
+Research shows that Clark continued performing with her mother in the years before her death and was not an orphan.
 Additional information on James Richards has not been uncovered.